ammonshepherd/pmamp/README.md

 ```

+### PHP Settings
+By default the file upload size and post limit size are set to 256MB.
+If you
+need to change these values, edit the `uploads.ini` file.

 ## Apache
 Apache is built into the PHP image used and can minimially be altered.
 To
 install or enable modules, add a line after the list of packages in the